Mentoring in the Field and Lab

 Formalized Mentorship Program for Undergraduates

-Since 2018 I have worked with Maren Vitousek and with graduate students Jenny Uehling and Jenn Houtz to formalize a mentorship training experience for students involved in the tree swallow project.
+Since 2015 I have worked with Maren Vitousek and, later, with graduate students Jenny Uehling and Jenn Houtz to formalize a mentorship training experience for students involved in the tree swallow project.
 Our goal is to create a comprehensive training program that recruits students early in their undergraduate degree and guides them through an introduction to the entire research process paired with direct mentorship and professionalization.
 This includes the type of field and lab training described above, but also includes regular student focused meetings where we constructively evaluate journal articles, convene panels on graduate or professional school advice, run workshops for developing a CV or resume, give small workshops on data analysis and coding, and discuss justice, equity, diversity, and inclusion initiatives and how they apply to academia, among other topics.
 Ultimately, we hope that this intentional programming makes the training program more valuable for our students.

 Graduate Student Mentoring